PARENT REVIEW | by Sarah Pinneo

 Armada doesn’t merely worship video games, it has a lot to say about the current state of the world.
 Touching on themes of family, loyalty, trust, and secrets, the book is at its best when covering that most unfortunate human impulse: violence.
 Before the book is over, our young hero will have to convince his elders that only through selflessness and the mitigation of violence can civilization survive.
 And when the hard-won happy ending eventually comes, it is not without great sacrifice.

-It’s the best possible message for a book which celebrates video games, short of asking its reader fans to put down the controller and actually go outside.
+It’s the best possible message for a book which celebrates video games.
+Short of asking its reader fans to put down the controller and actually go outside, of course.

 Sarah Pinneo is a novelist and food writer in Hanover New Hampshire.

 I enjoyed Ernest Cline’s Armada for a number of reasons.
-First of all, everyone can relate to the main character, Zach Lightman, as he is simply a regular teenager who enjoys playing video games and likes talking about movies and comics with his friends, Cruz and Diehl.
+First of all, everyone can relate to the main character.
+Zach Lightman, is simply a regular teenager who enjoys playing video games and likes talking about movies and comics with his friends, Cruz and Diehl.

-Zach is not particularly intelligent or sociable, he doesn’t have some sort of special ability, and his only talent is that he is incredibly good at video games.
+Zach is not particularly intelligent or sociable.
+He doesn’t have some sort of special ability, and his only talent is that he’s incredibly good at video games.
 If you like science fiction movies or video games you will enjoy this book.
 Cline mentions Star Wars, Star Trek, Space Invaders and other movie and video games from the 80’s.

 But whether you like sci-fi or not, this book has a great plot.
 The story draws you in as Zach reads from his deceased father’s notebook.
 In the notebook, Zach finds his father’s conspiracy theory and evidence of the government’s long-term plan to use video games to train the citizens of planet Earth against an oncoming alien invasion.

 That plotline flourishes into a thrilling adventure with gripping twists.
-Also, the manner in which the story is told is often quite hilarious, and the humor is a great addition to the surprise-laden science fiction plot.
+Also, the manner in which the story is told is often quite hilarious.
+The humor is a great addition to the surprise-laden science fiction plot.